Nanolx/NanoDroid/README.md

 * microG and it's companions
   * on-device framework-patcher for microG support (signature spoofing)
+     * with automatic de-odexing up to Android 8.1
   * on-pc framework-patcher for microG support (signature spoofing)
   * GApps are auto-removed during installation
      * using [> NanoDroid-Overlay](doc/NanoDroidOverlay.md)